St. Croix River Water Levels Threaten To Reach Historic Lows If Drought Conditions Continue

 MINNEAPOLIS (WCCO) — Meteorologists are watching the skies with hopes rain will help bring river levels back up to normal.

-Along the St. Croix River in Stillwater, historic low river levels are expected in days if there is no rain.READ MORE: Soon After Minneapolis Police Reopen Uptown Intersection, Protesters Return Barricades
+Along the St. Croix River in Stillwater, historic low river levels are expected in days if there is no rain.READ MORE: Missing: Kaylee Bohnen, Her 2 Young Kids Last Seen In Little Falls

 “The river level at Stillwater is near where it was on July of ’88 so that is kind of getting towards the low end,” said NOAA Meteorologist Michael Griesinger.